Gus Johnson (sportscaster): Notable calls

 Painful for both sides.
 Luka Modric [as he lobs the ball to Sergio Ramos, who heads the ball toward the goal].
 Headed down, AND IN!!!
 RAMOS AGAIN!!!
-AND WE'RE LEVEL!!! [pauses] 93rd minute, Sergio Ramos!
+AND WE'RE LEVEL!!! [pauses] 93rd minute, Sergio Ramos!October 17, 2017 – While calling the Ohio State–Maryland game that season, Johnson was on the play-by-play when Buckeyes' Cornerback Denzel Ward delivered a big hit on a Terrapins player.
+However, after the play, Ward was ejected for targeting the "defenseless" player.

+Woo!
+What a hit!
+Denzel Ward!
+You got barbecue back there?
+And you didn't invite me?
+Hurt!
+My!
+Feelings!

 April 22, 2018 – Johnson called Game 1 of the 2018 Eastern Conference First Round match-up between the Milwaukee Bucks and the Boston Celtics, where Khris Middleton hit a buzzer beating 3 to tie the game at 99 just minutes after Terry Rozier hit a 3 to put the Celtics up with 0.5 seconds left in the 4th quarter.Here’s Antetokounmpo… looking.
 Middletooonnnnnn.
 OHHHHHHHHHHHHHHHHH!!!
 HE HIT IT!
 OHHHAHHHHHHHHHHHGHHH!!
 Khris Middleton!
 What a shot!

 December 8, 2018 – Johnson called the 2018 Citi Hoops Classic match-up between the Seton Hall Pirates and the 9th ranked Kentucky Wildcats at Madison Square Garden, where Keldon Johnson took a pass from P. J. Washington and made a half-court shot at the buzzer to tie the game at 70.
 Johnson's call of the final seconds of regulation:

 Here's P.J.
 Washington, he can run the baseline.
 Throws it, midcourt, Keldon Johnson! [buzzer sounds] OHH!
 HE BURIED IT!
 WOW!
 AND WE'RE – LEVEL AT 70!
 Whoo!
 Unbelieveable.
 And we're going to overtime… at the Garden!